-Form Four - Part A Australian Ruminant Feed Ban - Er d User Compliance Inspection Form 1.
+Form Four - Part A Form Four - Part A

+Australian Ruminant Feed Ban - End User Compliance Inspection Form

 Department site Code / Number 2.
-Registration / Property ID Number 3.
-Company name Property io Number 4.
-Company address (postal) Company address (street) Town: State: Postcode Telephone 1: Telephone 2: Facsimile: Email: ircle one) Does the property participate in the LPA or NFAS (Feedlots) QA programs: y (circle o) es no 7.
-QA audited by: 8.
-Approval provided to contact QA program for results of their audit: : yes (circle one) no 9.
-Approval provided to divulge name and contact details: yes no (circle one) 10.
-Date of inspection: Date of previous inspection (if known): Inspector: Inspector location: 11.
-Reason for inspection: Programmed / Compliance / Follow up (circle one) 12: Time of arrival: Time of departure: Elapsed time: 13.
-CAR issued: yes no (circle one) Type of non-compliance: (To be entered after inspection) (If yes, forward with this sheet) critical major minor (circle one or more) (If CAR issued, return all inspection Appendix sheets as well as this cover sheet) 14.
-Feed samples collected: yes no (circle one) Number of samples: Reason: Property representative Name: Position: I acknowledge that the information provided during and/or arising from this inspection may be made available to any person or organisation involved in administering the Australian Ruminant Feed Ban (including industry and QA / Food Safety Programs) and authorise its release for that purpose Representative signature: Inspector signature: (To be entered after inspection) (To be entered after inspection) (If representing a company, include the company name and ABN) Signing within the above is confirmation that the inspector was accompanied by a property representative during the inspection.
-Comments: Information to be collected and reported nationally.
-Results of sample testing ar e also to be reported.
+Registration / Property ID Number

+3. Company name

+4. Company address (postal) Company address (street)

+Town: State: Postcode

+Telephone 1: Telephone 2:

+Facsimile: Email:

+es no

+(circle o

+7. QA audited by: 8.
+Approval provided to contact QA program for results of their audit: : yes no

+(circle one) 110

+9. Approval provided to divulge name and contact details: yes no

+(circle one)

+10. Date of inspection: Date of previous inspection (if known):

+Inspector: Inspector location:

+11. Reason for inspection: Programmed / Compliance / Follow up (circle one)

+12: Time of arrival: Time of departure:

+Elapsed time:

+13. CAR issued: yes no (circle one) Type of non-compliance:

+(To be entered after inspection) (If yes, forward with this sheet) critical major minor

+(circle one or more)

+(If CAR issued, return all inspection Appendix sheets as well as this cover sheet)

+14. Feed samples collected: yes no (circle one) Number of samples:

+Reason:

+Property representative

+Name:

+Position:

+I acknowledge that the information provided during and/or arising from the inspection may be made available to any person or organisation involved administering the Australian Ruminant Feed Ban (including industry and Food Safety Programs) and authorise its release for that purpose

+Representative signature:

+Inspector signature: (To be entered after inspection)

+(To be entered after inspection) (If representing a company, include the company name and ABN)

+Signing within the above is confirmation that the inspector was accompanied by a property representative during the inspection.

+Comments:

+Information to be collected and reported nationally.
+Results of sample testing are also to be reported.